errordactyl/errordactyl_deno/README.md

 edact
 ```

-The generated output from the CLI would be:
+If errors are caught, the generated output from the CLI would be:

 ```javascript
 [